Are Certain Online Casinos Rigged?

 How Casino Fraud Happens & Famous Examples

 Nowadays, it’s believed that online casino fraud rarely occurs in terms of rigged software.
 Everyone uses the games from the same trusted providers, so it’s difficult to tweak the code too much.
-And insider information and affiliate sheets provide this.
+Insider information and affiliate sheets provide this.
 However, individual casinos still control everything else on their site.

 This leaves a lot of opportunities to manipulate the financial side of things.
 One of the most common forms of this fraud is actually legal.
 Since operators know no one reads the Terms and Conditions, they often put outrageous clauses or explain the negative parts in convoluted details.
 And because you, the player, accepted the T&C, there’s nothing you can do when your money is withheld.